Sarah Perez, TechCrunch:

 But Messages accesses the contacts directory on-device, while many other apps will transport the list off-device.
 That is a huge difference.
 Your contact list is almost certainly unique.
 The specific combination of records is a goldmine for social networks and data brokers wishing to individually identify you, and understand your social graph.

 I have previously argued that permission to access contacts is conceptually being presented to the wrong person — it ought to, in theory, be required by the people in your contacts instead.
 Obviously that would be a terrible idea in practice.
-Yet each of us has only given our contact details to a person; we may not expect them to share it more widely.
+Yet each of us has only given our contact information to a person; we may not expect them to share it more widely.

 As in so many other cases, the answer here is found in comprehensive privacy legislation.
 You should not have to worry that your phone number in a contact list or used for two-factor authentication is going to determine your place in the global social graph.
 You should not have to be concerned that sharing your own contact list in a third-party app will expose connections or send an unintended text to someone you have not spoken with in a decade.
 Data collected for a purpose should only be used for that purpose; violating that trust should come with immediate penalties, not piecemeal class action settlements and FTC cases.